Jadamso/Rbooks/docs/03-ROLS.md

 ## [1] FALSE
 ```

-**Hansen Econometrics, Theorem 17.1:** The fixed effects estimator of $\beta$ algebraically equals the dummy
-variable estimator of $\beta$.
+**Hansen Econometrics, Theorem 17.1:** The fixed effects estimator of $\beta$ algebraically equals the dummy variable estimator of $\beta$.
 The two estimators have the same residuals.
 <!--
 In fact, if the fixed effect is ``fully unstructured then the only way to consistently estimate the coefficient $\beta$ is by an estimator which is invariant'' (Hansen Econometrics, p).
 -->

-Consistency is a great property, but only if the data generating process does in fact match the model.
 Many factor variables have effects that are not additively seperable.

 ```r
 reg1 <- feols(y~x|fo^fu, dat_f)